 - Did not want family to know

 - Did not want others to know

 - Belief that the police would not do anything to help

 The Probability Statistics Calculated by the Rape Abuse and Incest Network reported in 2013 that, due to the low reporting rates, only 9% of rapists get prosecuted and only 5% of cases lead to felony conviction.

 An Abuse of Power and Trust

-Steve Wahlberg has gained a reputation throughout the Rocky Mountain Region as an advocate for victims of sex assault and exploitation, fiercely representing them and giving them a voice.
-For over 30 years, Steve has represented victims who have been sexually assaulted by members of the clergy, educators, and employers who abused their positions of authority and trust.
+At Denver Trial Lawyers ®, our team of experienced attorneys have gained a reputation throughout the Rocky Mountain Region as advocates for victims of sexual assault and exploitation, fiercely representing them and giving them a voice.
+Our attorneys have decades of experience, representing victims who have been sexually assaulted by members of the clergy, educators, and employers who abused their positions of authority and trust.

 We have also provided support for criminal prosecutions and developed creative strategies to prosecute claims for money damages.

 The Denver Trial Lawyers ® has a skilled team of sexual assault attorneys that work with experts, counselors, and investigators.
 We will fight to make your voice heard and get the justice you deserve.